 Another good Plovdiv activity is to walk around the cobbled streets of the old town.

-Then there is a bit of street art, dotted here and there….
+There is a lot of street art, dotted around the town.

 Also good is the city park.
 Great for escaping the heat during the day and also for enjoying the coloured fountains during the evening.